Kalarivathukkal Temple near Kannur in Kerala

 Temple Entrance on the West

-Kalarivathukkal Temple is the family shrine of Chirakkal royal family.
+Kalarivathukkal Temple is the family shrine of the Chirakkal Royal family.
 The principal deity is Bhadrakali in her fierce avatar.
-She is the patron deity of Kalarippayattu which is Kerala’s enduring martial art form.
-A kalari is essentially an area for teaching Kalarippayattu.
-The word kalari comes from Malayalam.
-Kalarivathukkal means at the Kalari door.
+She is the patron deity of Kalarippayattu.
+It is Kerala’s imperishable martial art form.
+A kalari is intrinsically an area for the teaching of Kalarippayattu.
+The word kalari emanates from Malayalam.
+Kalarivathukkal means at the kalari’s door.

 Kerala; temple architecture; uasatish;